aichemydev/Wring_docs/docs/tutorial-extras/getting-started.md

 Please make sure that your python and pip paths are properly configured.
 You can check those with `which python` and `which pip` in your terminal.

+For Live-Events, you need to have the installation above, nothing more.

 ## Cypress Setup

 Download the Cypress Interceptor Package and install it using NPM.